 Except it doesn’t feel that way when you read it.
 What is going on?

-The Hobbit doesn’t feel like a roleplaying transcript either, but it’s hardly a neat ”Hobbit-versus-Dragon smitefest!
+The Hobbit also feels like a roleplaying transcript, and it’s hardly a neat “Hobbit-versus-Dragon smitefest!
 The dragon only takes the field near the end.
 Instead, Bilbo squirms, sidles, and ultimately battles through one peril after another.